80masters/Github-Tutorial-for-Linguists/tutorial index.md

 > Referencing is made substantially more user-friendly in terms of being able to check out sources with simple clicks as is the case with hyperlinks embedded in text, photos, and other files.
 Trains of thought can migrate to maglev with this capability!
 That said, how will all of you decide who publishes which part with traditional journal article publishing?

+> If you are at all concerned about privacy, then you may pay a little and github will keep your repository private.
+You will then be able to control who can fork \(i.e. have access and contribute to\) your work.
+Public and private versions of a repository is also possible.
+You can even start public and go private or vice versa, plus you can delete one network \(the public or private\) and the other will remain.
+In short, the choice is yours.

 > Additional functionalities for github you may be interested in exploring include:
 * inserting tables - not too difficult to do with the | key!
 * creating pdfs from markdown files
 * funky formatting using HTML tags
+* using wget to backup webpages or an entire website

 > If you want funky formatting and alignments, you will need to explore html coding, although do not be dismayed as it can be learned very quickly.
 If you want some text in bold, guess what you do in html?
 First, you tell it where the bold begins and where the bold ends and that is it!
 So \<b\>Something important\</b\> becomes